Power Wheels tend to come with plastic wheels that lose traction over time, and adding a layer of rubber adds traction to Power Wheels toy cars.

 Traction Bands for Power Wheels

-Traction bands for Power Wheels are an option for parents to add traction to Power Wheels without buying new wheels.
+Traction bands [Amazon Link] for Power Wheels are an option for parents to add traction to Power Wheels without buying new wheels.
 Most bands are specific to various models of Power Wheels.

 Parents recommend using Flex Seal Spray or Flex Seal Liquid to provide a rubber layer over the plastic tires of power wheels.
 Flex Seal is a reputable company that provides authentic products that users can appreciate the quality.